pzrsa/parsam.io/data/articles/website.md

 For me, having a website was never about creating a brand.
 It was just about writing for myself about my progress to look back on every few months and years.
 If someone ends up reading it then great, but it should rarely be your goal in the beginning.

-If you want to make money, sell your soal to SEO optimisation writing about nonsense.
+If you want to make money, sell your soul to SEO optimisation writing about nonsense.

 Otherwise if you want to build a platform for decades to come, keep reading.